 To keep your car running, there is a multitude of parts that must work in conjunction with one another to ensure a smooth operation.
 One of these small but important parts is the tensioner pulley.
 Once you notice some of the symptoms of a bad tensioner pulley, you could start running into trouble.

-In this article, we look closer at the symptoms a bad tensioner pulley will cause.
-We also touch on the location, function and replacement cost of the tensioner pulley.
-If you decide to replace the tensioner pulley at home, we also take a minute to show you the steps for removal.
+In this article, I look closer at the symptoms a bad tensioner pulley will cause.
+I also touch on the location, function, and replacement cost of the tensioner pulley.
+If you decide to replace the tensioner pulley at home, I also take a minute to show you the steps for removal.

 Here is a more detailed list of the most common symptoms of a bad tensioner pulley: